Skip to Main Content

 Reliable Sources

 Not every source will be appropriate for your paper.
 Once you have done background research and located specific sources, review your sources to decide which are most dependable, helpful, and appropriate for your topic.
 Below is an explanation of the types of sources you’ll come across.
 Check the parameters of your assignment to find out which types will work best for you.
-Go to the tab FINDING ARTICLES and search using ProQuest One Business and/or Business Source Premier (EBSCO) to find reliable sources for your business article.
+Go to the tab FINDING ARTICLES and search using ProQuest One Business and/or Business Source Ultimate (EBSCO) to find reliable sources for your business article.

 Peer-Reviewed Sources